About Your Visit

 After purchasing your pass, enjoy a self-guided walking tour of the property.
 Admire a serene parcel of Loudoun County with impressive trees such as the European Larch, or the Blue Atlas Cedars.
 Explore the formally terraced garden with boxwood alleys, reflecting pool, herb garden, and more.
 See nineteenth century architecture in walls, garden dependencies, bank barn and the second oldest greenhouse in the country.
 Interpretive signs give key information along the way.

 Time: Every hour, on the hour; March-December; Final admission at 4:00PM

 Duration: 30-45 minutes

 Interpretive guides lead tours of the first floor of the Oatlands mansion and discuss the lives of the families who owned Oatlands, the history of the house, and choice pieces of the large collection of furniture, portraits, and decorative objects in the mansion.
 Visitors are encouraged to take a self-guided tour of the second floor where interpretive materials give information on the use of the rooms and the objects inside.
 The mansion, built in 1804, is not air-conditioned.
 Be sure to plan time to enjoy the gardens and grounds before or after your tour.

 Explore the beautifully terraced formal gardens with an interpretive guide.
 The garden contains stone steps, please dress appropriately for walking.
 More information coming soon...

 Enslaved Community at Oatlands Tour

 The Oatlands we know today would not have been possible without the enslaved people who lived and worked here.
-By 1860 the Carters were the largest slave owners in Loudoun County with 128 enslaved men, women and children.
+By 1860 the Carters were the largest slave owners in Loudoun County with 133 enslaved men, women and children.
 Learn about their lives while walking with an Interpretive Guide.
-This is a half-hour tour starting at 1:15, most or all of it outdoors.
+This is an outdoor tour, please plan and dress appropriately for walking and the weather.